zzzxxx00019/openNetVM/examples/basic_response_scaling/README.md

   - `-n NUM_CHILDREN`: Sets the number of children for the NF to spawn
   - `-c`: Set spawned children to use shared cpu core allocation
   - `-a`: Use advanced rings interface instead of default `packet_handler`

+==
+This program use NF scaling with arp_response, by default advanced rings flag, and children num = 2

+usage:
+-s : IP for each ports, for example -s 192.168.10.10,192.168.20.10 for two interfaces -d : Destinaton Service ID

+TODO:
+ICMP function has fatal error, wrong ICMP reply packet and need to be fixed.